Written by Ryan McGuine //

 It is not clear whether the arrow of causality necessarily points from increased energy consumption towards economic growth.
 Energy consumption is endogenous to a given economy — that is, it is constantly changing in response to the prevailing economic conditions.
 As such, economic growth also enables increased energy consumption.
 If the incomes of a large portion of a country’s population increase due to sustained economic growth, the population can afford to spend more money on energy.

 Finally, fossil fuel combustion, which still accounts for the largest share of energy sources for all industries, results in both local ambient air pollution and global ambient air pollution.
-Since energy consumption increases with economic growth, and that energy tends to be fossil fuels at first, countries typically see rapid increases in air pollution as they strive to meet the energy demands of their economy.
-This dynamic can lead to a tension between those arguing for developing countries’ right to pursue economic growth and those arguing for developing countries to adopt environmental policies as stringent as those adopted by high-income countries.
-Gradually, local ambient air pollution tends to decline due to the combined effects of efficiency-boosting technological improvements driven by fear of decreasing energy supply and environmental regulations aimed at reducing pollution, as well as the natural tendency of economies to shift away from industry towards services which leads to a decrease in energy intensity of the economy (the number of energy units consumed per unit of GDP).
-Global ambient air pollution is much more difficult to mitigate, however, and the pattern of declining emissions is almost nonexistent along the path of transitioning energy sources.
+Since energy consumption increases with economic growth, countries typically see rapid increases in air pollution as they strive to meet the energy demands of their economy.
+Gradually, local ambient air pollution tends to decline due to the combined effects of the energy intensity dynamics described above, as well as fear of decreasing energy supply and environmental regulations aimed at reducing pollution.
+Global ambient air pollution is more difficult to mitigate, and the pattern of declining emissions is historically nonexistent as incomes rise.
 Below are plots of SO2 (a local pollutant) and CO2 (a global pollutant) over time.